 About one-third of pregnancies in Ukraine end in abortion, mostly due to the ineffective use of modern family planning methods.
 Myths and misinformation about family planning are the major barriers to couples using modern contraception such as pills and IUDs.

 JSI has been working in Ukraine since 1994 to increase access to high-quality maternal and newborn health care, women’s reproductive health care, and family planning services.
-Today, JSI manages the USAID-funded Healthy Women of Ukraine program, which is increasing the use of modern contraceptives as an alternative to unintended pregnancies and associated abortions.
+Until 2016, JSI managed the USAID-funded Healthy Women of Ukraine program, which increased the use of modern contraceptives as an alternative to unintended pregnancies and associated abortions.